dustinpfister/jskey-kwdb/roadmap.md

 ## 0.0.x - Alpha I - first release

-  * can create a new _kwdb folder
+  * (done) create command for creating a new main db.json file in a keywords folder
-  * can create a new main db.json file in a keywords folder
+  * (done) create command creats a new _kwdb folder if it is not there
-  * can drop the main db.json database file
+  * drop command can drop a database file
-  * can add keywords into the db.json file
+  * add command adds keywords into the db.json file
-  * can remove keywords from db.json
+  * remove command can remove keywords from db.json